Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 Lead Paint Abatement

-Full abatement (removing or permanently containing lead paint) runs $5,000 to $20,000 per unit in Louisville.
-The cost depends on:
+Full abatement runs $5,000 to $20,000 per unit in Louisville.
+What drives the cost:

 • Square footage and number of rooms